-However, the initial purchase of such devices is expensive – particularly when you consider the fact that most consumers carry a smartphone, which already has the required technology. wi-Q Technologies have developed and are now testing voice recognition technology as an optional extra for wi-Q and Mi-Room.
+However, the initial purchase of such devices is expensive – particularly when you consider the fact that most consumers carry a smartphone, which already has the required technology. wi-Q Technologies have developed and are now testing voice recognition technology.
 Whilst there are still difficulties with the ambient noise in some hospitality venues, the technology is improving.
-In the future, venues with wi-Q and Mi-Room will be able to offer their customers the ability to speak their order to their own device – negating the need for investment in additional, voice-specific devices.
+In the future, venues with wi-Q and Mi-Room will be able to offer their customers the ability to speak their order to their own device – negating the need for investment in additional, voice-specific hardware.

 2. Mobile / Carrier billing

 One of the biggest, all be it slightly hidden global trends is the rise of mobile or carrier billing.
 In places where access to banks is limited or simply doesn’t exist, consumers are using their monthly mobile phone bill or account credit to pay for goods and services.
 In Kenya for example, monetary transactions are moving from cash to carrier / mobile billing, completely skipping credit and debit cards — a method so widely adopted elsewhere.

 For small purchases, such as coffee and snacks, carrier billing is a particularly exciting trend.
 Tola Mobile are one of the leading carrier billing payment providers, and allow consumers to make a purchase at a new venue with wi-Q or Mi-Room, exceptionally quickly.
 Other than the customers' mobile number, there is no need to for them to type in any billing or payment information.
 The amount owed for the coffee is added to their monthly mobile phone bill or taken from the credit on their account.
 The whole checkout process takes seconds and requires very little data input from the customer.